Banco del Mutuo Soccorso: History

-On 21 February 2014, Francesco di Giacomo died in a car accident, in Zagarolo, at the age of 67.
+On 21 February 2014, Francesco di Giacomo died in a car accident, in Zagarolo, at the age of 66.

 On 3 October 2015, the band guitarist Rodolfo Maltese died too after a long battle with cancer.

 In September 2016 some Italian newspapers claimed that the band has taken on Tony D'Alessio, best known from the Italian edition of X-Factor, as the new lead singer.

-On 13 January 2019, a press release announced that a new album called "Transiberiana" will be released in April.
-It will be their first new release after "Nudo", which was published on 1997.
+On 13 January 2019, a press release announced that a new album, Transiberiana, would be released in April.
+It was their first new release after Nudo, which was published on 1997.

-On July 20, 2022 the band's official Facebook page announces the release of the single "Cadere o Volare" for July 22, which anticipates the release of the album Orlando: Le Forme dell'Amore, Concept album on the chivalrous poem Orlando furioso by Ludovico Ariosto, for 23 September.
+On July 20, 2022 the band's official Facebook page announces the release of the single "Cadere o Volare" for July 22, which anticipates the release of the album Orlando: Le Forme dell'Amore, a concept album on the chivalrous poem Orlando Furioso by Ludovico Ariosto, for 23 September.
 On September 6 "La Pianura Rossa" is released, the second single that anticipates the release of the album.